NREL/OpenStudio-user-documentation/docs/next_steps/openstudio_application_interface.md

 Select the check box in the top of the column if you want to view that column in the "Custom" category.

 Drag components and schedules into the grid view.
 Most items on the grid can be inspected in the right panel "Edit" tab, except schedules.
 To edit or view schedules go to the schedules tab.
-Use the delect in the "Edit" panel to remove a component from the grid.
+Use the delete in the "Edit" panel to remove a component from the grid.

 Click on the color box on the "General" button to change the rendering color of the space type.
 This will change the rendering color in the SketchUp Plug-in as well.